GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 Luckily there is a solution.
 In cases like this, I can specify a `prefix​-` and a `-suffix`.
-The word before the green code font `text` is `the`, and the word after is `parameter`.
+The word before the green code font "text" is "the", and the word after is "parameter".
-No other of the three occurrences of the word `text` has the same surrounding words.
+None of the other three occurrences of the word "text" has the same surrounding words.
 Armed with this knowledge, I can tweak the previous URL and add the `prefix-` and the `-suffix`.
 Like the other parameters, they, too, need to be percent-encoded.
 <a href="https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html#:~:text=the-,text,-parameter"><code>https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html<strong>#:~:text=the-,text,-parameter</strong></code></a>.